Dental Bridge Rockville, MD

 Does a dental bridge damage your teeth?

 With a traditional bridge, we shave down the teeth to use as anchors for the prosthetic.
-Implant-secured bridges don’t damage or affect your natural teeth at all.
+Implant-secured bridges will not damage or affect your natural teeth at all.
 Your bridge will not damage teeth while you are wearing the prosthetic.

 Clean a dental bridge the same way you clean your natural teeth.
-Brush twice a day, and use mouthwash to keep your bridge and teeth healthy.
-Flossing around and under the bridge will help keep cavities and infections away.
+Brush twice a day, and use mouthwash to keep your bridge and teeth healthy and plaque-free.
+Flossing is a key part of keeping your appliance clean and free of food and debris.
+Every day you need to floss around and under the bridge.
+This will remove any trapped food particles and help keep cavities and infections at bay.
 You do not have to use special products to maintain your bridge.

 What happens if you get a cavity under a bridge?

 Although the attached crown protects anchor teeth, they are still vulnerable to infection.
 This is much more likely if the patient has widespread tooth decay, severe cavities, or serious gum disease.
-A tooth continues to decay under the dental bridge if you don’t completely remove the decay prior to the procedure.
+A tooth continues to decay under the bridge if you don’t completely remove the decay before the procedure.

 What causes pain under a dental bridge?

-You adjust to a new dental bridge in a couple of days.
-If your bite doesn’t feel right, the bridge is rubbing against your gums, or any other discomfort continues two weeks after treatment, visit your dentist for an adjustment and recommendations.
+You will adjust to a new dental bridge after a couple of days.
+If your bite doesn’t feel right, or the bridge is rubbing against your gums, visit our dentist for an adjustment and recommendations.
+Our Rockville dentists can help alleviate any discomfort after treatment.